Adelost/entity-component-systems-study/README.md

 It should be noted that there are some disagreement if object-centric object system, which is similar in design to the strategy pattern [\[12\]](#b_12), should be called an ECS or not, or if it should only apply to component-centric architectures.
 In this study we will make no such distinction as each architecture involves entities, components and systems, and instead refer to each ECS as being either object-centric or component-centric.

 Some authors also use the term property-centric architecture instead of component-centric.
-As noted by Jason Gregory  [\[1\]](#b_1) in a property-centric design, each subobject defines a particular attribute of an entity, whereas a component in an object-centric design typically represents linkages to particular subsystems, but that the distinction is so subtle as to be irrelevant in most cases as both designs consists of a logical game object comprised of, and that derives its behaviour from, a collection of subobjects.
+As noted by Jason Gregory  [\[1\]](#b_1) in a property-centric design, each subobject defines a particular attribute of an entity, whereas a component in an object-centric design typically represents linkages to particular subsystems, but that the distinction is so subtle as to be irrelevant in most cases as both designs consists of a logical game object comprised of, and that derives its behavior from, a collection of subobjects.

 ### Related Work